 For additional questions, please contact your supervisor or Department HR representative.
-Contact information for your Department HR Team can be found here: Human Resources Contact List by Department normally scheduled to work a day shift but has been scheduled to work an alternate shift that qualifies for Night Shift premium, the employee should post and be paid Night Shift premium.
+Contact information for your Department HR Team can be found here: Human Resources Contact List by Department

 18. When an employee is deployed as a DSW to fill an evening/night shift, are staff eligible for night shift differential pay, based on their respective MOUs?